msaadsbr/SentinelNet/README.md

    - 🧠 **Heuristic explanation** (e.g., upload imbalance, TTL mismatch)
    - 🧰 **Recommended follow-up actions**
    - 📊 **Feature importance chart**

 ---

-## 🛡️ Why I Built This

-While learning network protocols and analyzing traffic in Wireshark, I wanted a simple way to understand when something abnormal was happening on my system.

-SentinelNet started as a manual IDS, built for students, analysts, and researchers.
-It now provides explainable ML detection and I'm working toward a real-time system for non-technical users.

----